LorittaBot/Loritta/docs/SELF-HOSTING.md

             * Set this to "http://gabriela-image-server:8080/", "gabriela-image-server" is Gabriela's Image Server's container name in docker-compose.yml
 ```

+**REMEMBER**: We don't give support for self-hosted instances.
+You need to troubleshoot the issues yourself.

 If everything goes well, your instance will be up and running!